moj-analytical-services/mojap-arrow-pd-parser/README.md

 # mojap-arrow-pd-parser

-Using pyArrow to read CSV, JSONL and Parquet ensuring that you get the best representation of the column types in the resulting Pandas dataframe.
+Using pyArrow/Pandas to read CSV, JSONL and Parquet ensuring that you get the best representation of the column types in the resulting Pandas dataframe.
 Also ensures data type conformance by maintaining column types when reading and writing data back into Pandas (even when round tripping across multiple data types).

-This package also can read in data given a pyArrow schema again to result in a Pandas dataframe that best represents the provided schema.
-Datatypes are returned as well as pandas writes to the these files correctly for
+This package also can read in data given a pyArrow schema or [MoJ-Metadata](https://github.com/moj-analytical-services/mojap-metadata) schema again to result in a Pandas dataframe that best represents the provided schema.

+Can also be used to write data back to supported formats using Pandas (for CSV/JSONL) and Pyarrow (for Parquet).

 ## Installation